2012 Hassanal Bolkiah Trophy squads

 This article is team squads of 2012 Hassanal Bolkiah Trophy.
 Each nation must submit a squad of 20 players, 17 of which must be born on or after 1 January 1991, and 3 of which can be older dispensation players, by 17 February 2012.
 A minimum of two goalkeepers (plus one optional dispensation goalkeeper) must be included in the squad.

+Those marked in bold have been capped at full international level.